Lastaapps/fb-pages-discord-bot/README.md

 It may happen that if a post is at the time of server startup published n hours ago, some other posts may be skipped from being posted/posted twice.
-To minimize the chance of this happening, start the bot during weekend.
+To minimize the chance of this happening, start the bot during the weekend.

 ## Development